BSc (Hons) Business Enterprise

 - Transition Strategy

-During the second, third and fourth stages of the programme, students must also submit Quarterly Business Review Reports and in the final term a Final Business Review Report.
-These are all assessed as part of the honours degree.
+During the second, third and fourth stages of the programme, students must also submit Quarterly Business Review Reports on their businesses and in the final term a Final Business and Personal Review Report.
+These reports are all assessed as part of the honours degree, but the success of the business is not part of the assessment.

 External entrepreneurs are invited to make presentations to BSc Business Enterprise students in the Winter and Summer Terms.